getdish/dish/docs/developer-setup.md

 ### Using environment in commands

 Generally you'll want to run almost everything via either `dsh` or `./dsh run`.
 It can be nice to add `./dsh` to your local `$PATH` or make an `alias`, so that you can call `dsh` from anywhere in the repo.

 To switch envs set DISH_ENV.

+### Running more easily

+You can just hit the live endpoints (if dishapp.com is up): see the "Endpoints" section.
+Just run `yarn web` and then hit http://d1live.com and it should let you skip running docker locally.

 ## Core Stack

 The core stack contains the minimum services needed to run the web app locally.
 This stack can be easily run with Docker Compose: https://docs.docker.com/compose/install/

 When working with Dish's Docker images you'll often need to be logged into our Docker